Qiongyi/TRIAGE_R_Package/docs/index.rst

 Welcome to TRIAGE R Package's documentation!
 ============================================

-This guide provides step-by-step instructions on using the TRIAGE R package for effective analysis of transcriptomic data.
+This guide provides step-by-step instructions on using the TRIAGE R package for analysis of bulk and single cell transcriptomic data.

 Contents:
 ---------

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:

    Installation
    TRIAGEgene